HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ```

 Note that `addSet` returns the action set's index.
 All operations on action sets
-require the action set's index, not it's name.
-This is for performance reasons.
+require the action set's index (an `Int`), not its name (a `String`).
+This is
-If you forget to store the action set, or otherwise lose track of an action
+for performance reasons.
+If you forget to store the action set, or otherwise
-set's index, you can query it at any time by passing the set's name to
+lose track of an action set's index, you can query it at any time by passing the
-`getSetIndex()`.
-Just be sure not to do this repeatedly in frequently called
+set's name to `getSetIndex()`.
+Just be sure not to do this repeatedly in
-loops -- store the index and use that from then on.
+frequently called loops.

 ### Steam Input